notEhEnG/Smart-Home-Temperature-Light-Controlling-with-Sensors-STM32-/README.md

 ## Method 1: Implementing with STM32Cube IDE

-The STM32Cube IDE software can be downloaded with the following link:
+The STM32Cube IDE Software can be downloaded with the following link:
 [STM32Cube](https://www.st.com/en/development-tools/stm32cubeide.html). <br>
 Make sure that your STM32Cube.exe is added to the System Environment Path. <br>